PanDAWMS/pilot-wrapper/README.md

 Production wrapper for Pilot 3

-The container image contains the pilot wrapper and its tarball, enabling execution in CVMFS-free environments.
+The container image contains the pilot wrapper and pilot tarball, enabling execution of the pilot in CVMFS-free environments.
 The argument strings given to the container are passed to the pilot wrapper.
 Make sure you have a token (and rucio.cfg for Rucio access) in your current directory and mount it to /scratch inside the container.
 Here's an example of running the container without CVMFS: